 If you’ve always dreamed of restoring a vintage car, you’re not alone.
 Tens of thousands of Americans count vintage restoration as their primary hobby, according to a study commissioned in 2017 by NPD Group.
 The study respondents noted the reasons they collect: they love to drive their vehicles, and their hobby gives them a sense of accomplishment.
 (They also love the sound of a classic engine!)

 The study also revealed that it can be a pricey hobby: the average vintage collector/restorer spent about $12,000 on their restoration.
 If the price seems too steep for your current budget, it’s worth investigating which models are less costly to restore.
-Not all car restorations are created equal: some vehicles will require expensive and hard-to-source parts, and others will need relatively inexpensive and easily available parts.
+Not all classic car restorations are created equal: some vehicles will require expensive and hard-to-source parts, and others will need relatively inexpensive and easily available parts.
 Prices can vary wildly even in the same model of car: a particular year may be less expensive to restore.

 In this blog, we’ll cover three of the least expensive classic cars to restore, so you can fulfill your passion and remain within your budget.